Why you must stop trying to do everything on your website on your own

 Tools are probably the least expensive way to get paid help, and you can start with tools at the very beginning of your business.

-The next step would be to actually hire real people.
 I hired my assistant, Audra, way before I could really afford to hire her.
 We pulled money out of savings to be able to pay her every month, for multiple months, but doing so made my business grow so much faster.
 I turned over so many things to her that freed up my time to work on really helping people, creating the content that would help you.
 She’ll then edit it.
 She’ll handle the photos, she’ll handle the social media posting.

 I create this content for you and hiring her allowed me to do that while also allowing my business to grow.
 If you don’t want to hire someone in your business, you could consider hiring a house cleaner or somebody to come do your laundry.

 When my kids were little I hired babysitters, especially during the summers and on Saturdays to come over and watch my kids for a few hours so that I could work.
 They got the opportunity to be exposed to other people, which was a great thing for my kids.